quisquous/cactbot/README.md

 1. If you want to test the raidboss plugin, teleport to Summerford Farms, and follow [these instructions](/ui/raidboss/data/00-misc/test.txt).

+## Troubleshooting

+A general FAQ can be found [here](docs/FAQ-Troubleshooting.md) containing solutions to common Cactbot issues.

 ## Cactbot Customization